TcMenu/documentation/content/products/arduino-libraries/taskmanager-io/programming-arduino-using-tasks-tutorial.md

         taskManager.runLoop();
     }

-As you can see, the above code may be slightly longer, we can short hand this using lambda functions if you prefer, here I replace the two functions with inline C11 lambda's that are supported on Arduino:
+As you can see, the above code may be slightly longer, we can shorthand this using lambda functions if you prefer, here I replace the two functions with inline C11 lambda's that are supported on Arduino: